A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Introduction

 Hydrogen reionisation is thought to have been powered mostly by the first galaxies and quasars, which by redshift $z\sim 5.5$ were producing sufficient numbers of UV ionising photons to keep the intergalactic medium (IGM) near-completely ionised \citep{Robertson13}.
 The timing of reionisation, its progression, and its morphology on both small and large scales are therefore closely tied to the properties of the first sources (e.g.~\citealt{Robertson15, Madau15, Stark16, Dijkstra16}), making reionisation a crucial milestone for both cosmology and galaxy formation.

-While the \textit{Planck} satellite estimated the mid-point of reionisation at $z\simeq8.3\pm 0.5$ from the optical depth of electron scattering \citep{Planck_latest} and upcoming $21$cm experiments promise constraints on the abundance of neutral hydrogen up to $z\lesssim20$ \citep{Yi08,Trott19}, the most accurate measurements currently come from measuring Lyman-$\alpha$ (Ly-$\alpha$) opacity towards $z>5.5$ quasars \citep{Fan00, Fan06, McGreer15}. \citet{GP} predicted that the \lal forest gives way to completely absorbed `Gunn-Peterson troughs' for IGM neutral fractions $\gtrsim 0.1\%$.
+While the \textit{Planck} satellite estimated the mid-point of reionisation at $z\simeq7.65\pm 0.73$ from the optical depth of electron scattering \citep{Planck20} and upcoming $21$cm experiments promise constraints on the abundance of neutral hydrogen up to $z\lesssim20$ \citep{Yi08,Trott19}, the most accurate measurements currently come from measuring Lyman-$\alpha$ (Ly-$\alpha$) opacity towards $z>5.5$ quasars \citep{Fan00, Fan06, McGreer15} as lower limits. \citet{GP} predicted that the \lal forest gives way to completely absorbed `Gunn-Peterson troughs' for IGM neutral fractions $\gtrsim 0.1\%$.
 Such features have now been detected down to $z\sim5.6$ \citep{Becker15}, but the transition from partial IGM transmission to full absorption is complex.

 On large scales, the coherence of \lal transmission on very large scales ($>160$ cMpc) and the unexpectedly large scatter between quasar sight-lines at the same redshift \citep{Becker15, Bosman18, Eilers18} have ruled out the simplest model of reionisation with a constant UV background (UVB) and inhomogeneities due only to density fluctuations \citep{Songaila04, Lidz06}.
-Current models are competing to match observations by incorporating further physical processes, such as a fluctuating mean free path of ionising photons \citep{Davies16,Daloisio18}, strong temperature fluctuations \citep{Daloisio15}, a contribution from rare sources \citep{Chardin15, Meiksin20}, or persisting neutral IGM patches \citep{Kulkarni19, Nasir20, Choudhury20}.
-The Lyman-$\beta$ (Ly-$\beta$) forest, which continues to display transmission after \lal has saturated, was shown to display a similar anomaly \citep{Oh05, Eilers19, Keating20}.
+Current models are competing to match observations by incorporating further physical processes, such as a fluctuating mean free path of ionising photons \citep{Davies16,Daloisio18}, strong temperature fluctuations \citep{Daloisio15}, a contribution from rare sources \citep{Chardin15, Meiksin20}, or persisting neutral IGM patches \citep{Kulkarni19, Nasir20, Choudhury21}.
+The Lyman-$\beta$ (Ly-$\beta$) forest, which continues to display transmission after \lal has saturated, similarly reveals scatter in excess of predictions from density fluctuations alone \citep{Oh05, Eilers19, Keating20}.

 In order to measure \lal and \lab transmission on large scales, it is crucial to accurately predict the intrinsic quasar emission before absorption by the IGM.
 The near-total absorption at $\lambda_\text{rest}<1215$\AA\ (the `blue side') means this requires extrapolation from the quasar rest-UV continuum at $\lambda>1220$\AA \ (the `red side').
 In the past, this has been been done either via modelling of quasar emission by a power law (e.g.~\citealt{Bosman18}) or by training the reconstruction at $z<4$ via Principal Component Analysis (PCA) (e.g.~\citealt{Eilers18, Eilers20}).
 The accuracy of power-law reconstructions and PCA techniques is likely to become the leading source of uncertainty in \lal transmission studies at $z>5.5$ as the number of known quasars in the reionisation era will soon exceed $1000$ \citep{LSST, Brandt07} and deep spectroscopic observations are accumulating (D'Odorico in prep.).